 Now that you’ve learned about what YouTube is and how it works, you’re probably wondering if it’s a safe website to use, and if there are any privacy concerns associated with it.
 In this article, we’ll break all of that down, and we’ll even give you some great tips on how to stay safe while using YouTube.
 Read on to learn more!

-If you’re posting videos on YouTube, you also have to consider that people all over the world can view your videos and comment on them.
+If you’re posting videos, you also have to consider that people all over the world can view your videos and comment on them.
 YouTube comment threads can often lead to confrontations and inappropriate content, so check out our tips below for some tricks on how to avoid this.

 For the most part, YouTube is not private.
-Almost anyone who visits YouTube can watch any video on it, regardless of whether or not they have a YouTube account.
-And anyone who has a YouTube account can upload a video to YouTube, or rate or comment on almost any video uploaded to YouTube (including their own).
+Almost anyone who visits YouTube can watch any video on it, regardless of whether or not they have an account.
+And anyone who has an account can upload a video, or rate or comment on almost any video uploaded to YouTube (including their own).

-As soon as you sign up for a YouTube account, you should access your settings and set the privacy settings to a level you are comfortable with.
-Simply log into your YouTube account, click your profile picture, and then click the gear icon.
+As soon as you sign up for an account, you should access your settings and set the privacy settings to a level you are comfortable with.
+Simply log into your account, click your profile picture, and then click the gear icon.

 From there, click the Privacy heading in the menu on the left to adjust your privacy settings.
 Check or uncheck any check box to enable or disable a feature; if the box is checked, that means the feature is enabled.
 Be sure to click the blue Save button at the bottom when you’re finished.

-Of course, we have instructions on how to subscribe to YouTube channels, which can be found here.
+Of course, we have instructions on how to subscribe to channels, which can be found here.

-Comment threads for YouTube videos can be one of the worst things about YouTube, as they aren’t very heavily moderated.
+Comment threads for YouTube videos can be one of the worst things about the platform, as they aren’t very heavily moderated.
 As such, they often they end up filled with inappropriate messages, intentionally hurtful comments, and remarks meant to deliberately start arguments.
-Keep your cool, and avoid engaging with aggressive people in comment threads on YouTube.
-Also, be very wary of clicking hyperlinks included in comments on YouTube, and never ever post a comment that contains your personal information on any YouTube video.
+Keep your cool, and avoid engaging with aggressive people in comment threads.
+Also, be very wary of clicking hyperlinks included in comments, and never ever post a comment that contains your personal information on any video.